top of page

 Cecrope Mavilla_IMG_9125.jpg

-Cecrope Malavilla, known as ‘Šeco’, was born in Rimagna on 7 January 1907, the last of eighteen children.
-He was therefore invited to make a life of his own at a very early age and had to buy a stone ruin where he began to live with his wife while they both worked on the reconstruction of the house, to which Cecrope continued to dedicate himself until the end of his days.
-He often worked as a team with Aladino Dalcielo, and participated in the construction of the Lake Ballano hydroelectric reservoir and numerous houses in the municipality of Monchio.
-It is said that he was of such extreme precision that at the slightest mistake he preferred to throw everything away and start again.
-His brother Michele was a talented stonemason and created the Trefiumi fountain and the war memorial in Valditacca.
-While he was working, he would often repeat aloud: ‘Tic, Tic, Tic always poor and never rich!’.
+He often worked in a team with Aladino Dalcielo and participated in the construction of the Ballano Lake hydroelectric reservoir and numerous houses in the municipality of Monchio.
+It is said that he was extremely precise, so much so that, at the slightest mistake, he preferred to throw everything away and start over.
+His brother Michele was also a talented stonemason and created the Trefiumi fountain and the war memorial in Valditacca.

 bottom of page